 Software models, or, as cognitive scientists like to use, computational architectures, are computer programs developed to simulate some behaviour.
 One of the challenges in reproducing results obtained by a model is in understanding (and trusting) the software on which it has been built.

 - P.C.R.
 Lane and F. Gobet, ‘A theory-driven testing methodology for developing scientific software’, Journal of Experimental and Theoretical Artificial Intelligence, 24:421-56, 2012.
-Web page.
+Web page, code.

 Techniques for optimising models

 Most models have parameters which need to be set to particular values to get the best results.
 A model should additionally be verified against multiple sets of data: a model of categorisation should learn to categorise more than one set of objects.
 Therefore, parameters must be set to work across many different experiments simultaneously.

 In this study, we developed an evolutionary algorithm to locate parameters across four competing computational models and twenty-nine different datasets, simultaneously.
 The algorithm helps solve two typical problems: to locate the full range of acceptable model parameters for a given dataset, and to confirm the consistency of model parameters across different datasets.